kagisearch/kagi-docs/docs/kagi/plans/plan-types.md

 ![Individual Plans](media/individual_plans.png)

 * The **Trial** plan is limited to 100 total searches.
-This plan is suited for those interested in exploring Kagi and are curious about paid search engines.
+This plan is suited for those interested in exploring Kagi and curious about paid search engines.
 * The **Standard** plan offers 300 searches for USD $5 per month.
 This plan is suited for users who are new to paid search engines and are looking to own their search experience.
 * The **Professional** plan offers 1,000 searches for USD $10 per month.
 This plan is suited for internet professionals and developers who are prolific and advanced search users.
 * The [**Ultimate**](./ultimate-plan.md) plan offers unlimited searches for USD $25 per month and offers the most flexibility and power to the user.